Apothecary

 What element is Echinacea associated with?

-Echinacea is associated with the Earth, Fire element and the sign of Scorpio, and resonates with the Heart, Throat chakras.
+Echinacea is associated with the Earth and Fire elements, the sign of Scorpio, and resonates with the Heart and Throat chakras.

 What planet rules Echinacea?